Click click one of these hot-links to view a presentation about the Public Assistance process: PPT PDF

 Waiver of Local Match & PA Match Application Waiver Form.

 FEMA's Project Worksheet (PW) Development guide & requirements: CLICK HERE

 FloridaPA.org: This site is very important if you're a partner in the Florida disaster process.
 This is Florida's site for governmental and private nonprofit applicants to update information, upload forms, get disaster forms, track project worksheets, read disaster policies, get specific disaster information, e.g., disaster dates and FEMA designation numbers, etc. Potential applicants should get a username/password for the site.
 Other interested individuals can navigate around the site for general information about Florida disasters, disaster policies and disaster forms.
-Click HERE for a link to the electronic version of the Code of Federal Regulations dealing w/Federal disaster Assistance.
-Click HERE for the CFR section dealing with Fire Mitigation Assistance Grants (FMAG) are references you should review when facing a major disaster.
+The electronic version of the Code of Federal Regulations dealing w/Federal disaster Assistance and the CFR section dealing with Fire Mitigation Assistance Grants (FMAG) are references you should review when facing a major disaster.

 Not all disasters result in a "Presidential Disaster Declaration".
 However, when one happens, you must follow the "golden rule".
 (NOTE: He who has the gold makes the rules.)
 To recover some of the money you spent in response to the disaster, you must follow the rules.